Jagruti-Bhat/Blog-website/README.md

 # Blog Website

-A website to write daily blogs or anything in general.
+A website to write daily blogs in general.